Datta973/polys/README.md

-# polys
+# Polys
-Well... this is a real time multiplayer game
+This is an online multiplayer game, similar to slither.io